MegafonWebLab/megafon-ui/README.md

 - ask for a new version of each changed package
 - update all cross-dependencies

-If you don't want to update some package, you can choose "custom version" and type current version.
+If you don't want to update all the packages, you can choose "custom version" and type current version.

 ## Release process